kwohlfahrt/blob/README.md

 The `--help` option provides details of available options.

+For convenience, a plotting function is also provided: `blob plot image.tif peaks.csv`.

 `demo.py` is provided in the source repository to give a visual example using the Hubble Deep Field image (from [scikit-image][skimage]) as sample data.